 Sauteed Red Cabbage

 Picture a beautiful piece of pork belly complete with gravy, mashed potatoes and a side of this sweet yet sour red cabbage.
-I know it doesn't look like much, but this is one of my ultimate comfort sides.
+I know it doesn’t look like much, but this is one of my ultimate comfort sides.
 My Mum would make this for me growing up at least once a week.
 It works beautifully with just about any roast, schnitzel, goulash (pictured) or as a side to sausages.
-Add a few chopped up rashes of bacon to the pan first to really pump up the flavour, or eat it just as it is.
-This will keep for 2 days in the fridge or can be frozen up to 2 months.
+Add a few chopped-up rashes of bacon to the pan first to pump up the flavour, or eat it just as it is.
+This will keep for two days in the fridge or can be frozen for up to 2 months.

 Ingredients